 Originally, the SPÖ was founded in 1945.
 Since then, the party has gone through an evolution from a democratic Marxist doctrine to a less ideological approach.
 The correction of social problems, a socially-oriented economy, employment for all, and an increase in the standard of living are all priorities.
 It has also expanded its appeal outside the realm of the working class to include the middle classes.
 It also has a pro-European stance.
 Along with the ÖVP, it is one of the two major political parties in Austria.

-The Austrian Freedom Party (FPÖ)
+The Freedom Party of Austria (FPÖ)

-The FPÖ has been around since 1955 as a successor to the League of Independents which has close associations with the Nazis.
+The FPÖ has been around since 1955 as a successor to the League of Independents, which has close associations with the Nazis.
 Later, in the 1980s, it made up a coalition government with the SPÖ after largely changing its ideological principles.
 Then, in the late 1980s, the party went back to its roots under party leader Jörg Haider and found widespread electoral success with anti-immigrant and anti-Muslim rhetoric.
 Although Haider has since died, the FPÖ continues as a controversial, yet still influential, force.

-The Greens
+Austrian Greens

 The NEOS